vdplasthijs/better_together/README.md

 # Better Together

 ## Instructions:
-- All figures and analyses were conducted from the notebooks (which use the modules).
+- All figures and analyses are created in the notebooks (which use the modules).
 See below for details.
 - Data is included in the `data/` folder.
 The data is provided with a CC-BY-SA license.
 - There 2 zip files that should be unzipped in `data/geoclip/`
 - The python packages are listed in the `.yml` files (one with and one without builds).